 Other first-floor exhibits focused on American ingenuity display patent models of inventions by Samuel Morse, Alexander Graham Bell, and Thomas Edison, as well as the workshop of Ralph Baer, the progenitor of video games.
 Stop by the museum’s fresh exhibit on business history, American Enterprise, a kind of companion piece to the Value of Money exhibit here.

-If you’re interested in American wars, politics and fashion, head to the third floor, which holds the museum’s most visited exhibit: The First Ladies features 26 first ladies’ gowns and more than 1,000 objects, which round out our perceptions about the roles and personalities of these singular women.
+If you’re interested in American wars, politics, and fashion, head to the third floor, which holds the museum’s most visited exhibit: The First Ladies features 26 first ladies’ gowns and more than 1,000 objects, which round out our perceptions about the roles and personalities of these singular women.
 Covering their husband’s stories is The American Presidency: A Glorious Burden, which attempts to shine a more personal light on those who have held the office.
-Continue on to The Price of Freedom: Americans at War, which explores the idea of wars as defining episodes in American history.
+Continue to The Price of Freedom: Americans at War, which explores the idea of wars as defining episodes in American history.

 Note: In the same area as the children’s galleries is the Wallace H. Coulter Performance Stage and Plaza, where cooking demonstrations, jazz concerts, and other programs frequently take place.
 Around the corner from this area, just inside the Constitution Avenue entrance to the museum is the Jazz Café, where you can power up with ice cream cones, pastries, and sandwiches.
+Other attractions: racecar and flight simulator rides, a large cafeteria, and a theater showing 3D American adventure movies and Hollywood films.